Parking Problems Plague Dyker Heights Post Office

 The controversy centers on the fact that the Dyker Heights Post Office, located at 8320 13th Ave., has no garage.
 As a result, postal workers park United States Postal Service (USPS) delivery trucks on the street.

 That doesn’t sit well with local homeowners, who wonder why the trucks are hogging precious parking spaces on their residential blocks.

-Amplifying the problem, the USPS has had to increase the number of trucks it uses at the Dyker Heights location because of a sharp increase in deliveries due to the behemoth Amazon, according to one postal worker.
+Adding to the bad feeling is the fact that the USPS has had to increase the number of trucks it uses at the Dyker Heights location because of a sharp increase in deliveries due to the behemoth Amazon, according to one postal worker.

 Everyone, it seems, loves to order from Amazon and get their merchandise delivered right to their doorstep.

-“We went from three trucks to seven trucks,” one postal worker told the Brooklyn Eagle.
+“We went from three trucks to seven trucks,” one postal worker told this newspaper.

 The worker estimated that employees working out of the Dyker Heights Post Office handle 3,000 parcels a day, much of it due to Amazon.